tbm/homepage/pages/debian/kirkwood/qnap/ts-41x/serial.md

 * RX
 * GND

-The TS-419U+ with QU43 V1.3 mainboard has a connector connector labelled "CN3 / CONSOLE" and the pin lay is:
+The TS-419U+ with QU43 V1.3 mainboard has a connector labelled "CN3 / CONSOLE" and the pin lay is:

 * TX